oilandsugar/ritual-dust/content/folklore/festivals/samhain.md

 A new parshell is made every year on Samhain and replaces the one made the year prior.
 When taking down the old cross you had to say *“Fan istigh ar an Sídhe”* in order for it to retain some of its potency.
 This meant “Stay inside on account of the fairies”

+## Ancient monuments associated with it

+### The Grange stone circle

+The Grange stone circle in County Limerick is thought to have been built in alignment with the sunset at Samhain.

 ## Associations

 **Symbols:**